-Maintenance and Testing of Emergency Equipment
+Standard 060 Maintenance and Testing of Emergency Equipment Compliant: Yes

-Correctional facilities shall have written policy and procedure that address the maintenance, operation, and testing of emergency equipment.
+ConstantMaintenance and Testing of Emergency EquipmentCompliant: YesCorrectional facilities shall have written policy and procedure that address the maintenance, operation, and testing of emergency equipment.
 Correctional facilities must have access to equipment necessary to maintain essential lights, power, and communications in an emergency.
 A monthly inspection or testing of equipment must be completed.
 Generators must be tested monthly or as recommended by the manufacturer.